faiza-ai21/Gold-Business-Ai-Chatbot/README.md

 # Gold-Business-Ai-Chatbot
-An AI-powered chatbot tailored for a gold business to answer customer queries.
+An AI-powered chatbot tailored for a gold business built using Python.